 With target tasks identified, broken down and analysed for discourse, we move on to the next step: sequencing these tasks into a syllabus.
 Although this is perhaps the most challenging aspect of Long’s TBLT, we look at recent research that provides some clear principles for deriving and sequencing pedagogic tasks.

 In this session we’ll look at some guiding principles for the creation of materials to support pedagogic tasks in the classroom.
 We’ll study the difference between simplified, authentic and elaborated materials, and show how classroom tasks can be developed for various levels and needs.
 We’ll also look at the issue of constructing a bank to house and share TBLT materials.

 In Long’s TBLT, what takes place in the classroom is guided by principles rather than prescribed.
 Here we give you an overview of those principles, including their theoretical underpinnings as well as examples of how they can be applied in the classroom.

 This session will take a closer look at Long’s key methodological principle, to focus on form in meaning-based activities.
 We’ll ask how we can judge whether to intervene or not, to what extent this type of momentary language focus should be implicit or explicit, and on what occasions we might be justified in extending it.

 In this final session, we’ll break down how learning on a task-based course is tested, using criterion-referenced, performance-based assessments.
-We’ll also look at how the whole programme can be evaluated and improved upon for later iterations of the course.
+We compare and contrast this with Glenn Fulcher’s view of language testing, and we also look at how a whole TBLT programme can be evaluated and improved upon for later iterations of the course.